Tonya Paulsson: Gymnastics career

-Junior

 2016

 Paulsson competed at the Unni & Haralds Trophy in Oslo where she finished fourth in the all-around but won gold on uneven bars.
 The following month Paulsson competed at the Nordic Championships where she was limited to only competing on the uneven bars due to a knee injury.
 Despite the injury she helped Sweden finish first in the junior division.
 She next competed at the Swedish National Championships.
 She once again only competed on uneven bars but managed to finish first amongst the juniors.

 2017

 Paulsson competed at a team selection competition for the 2017 Junior Nordic Championships where she placed first in the all-around ahead of Jessica Castles and she also recorded the highest scores on vault and uneven bars.
 At the Junior Nordic Championships Paulsson helped Sweden finish in third place.
 Individually she finished sixteenth in the all-around but won gold on uneven bars.
 In June she competed at the Flanders International Team Challenge where she helped Sweden finish ninth.

 In late June Paulsson competed at the Swedish National Championships where she won silver in the all-around behind Ida Staafgård, silver on vault behind Castles, gold on uneven bars, bronze on balance beam behind Staafgård and Castles, and fourth on floor exercise.
 In November Paulsson competed at the Swedish Cup where she finished first amongst the juniors.
 During event finals she finished second on vault, first on uneven bars, third on balance beam, and fifth on floor exercise.
 She ended the season competing at the Top Gym Tournament where she finished tenth in the team competition, seventeenth in the all-around, thirteenth on vault, sixth on uneven bars.